 Show your students how even though you aren’t touching the paperclip, the magnet is pulling the paperclip along through the cardboard or paper.
 If you have magnets of varying strengths you can show students how stronger magnets can pull the paperclip from farther away.

-Depending on supplies, students can watch you demonstrate this classroom activity before designing and testing their own interactive magnet maze.
+Depending on supplies, students can watch you demonstrate this easy classroom activity before designing and testing their own interactive magnet maze.
 Bonus points for students with the most creative maze design!

 Interested in more maze related activities?
 See Kodable’s make your own maze activity.